lsawade/gcmt3d/README.md

 pip install .
 ```

 for pycmt3d.
+Note that these are different from Wenjie's repository as these are
-Also make sure your obspy is up-to-date.
+fixed to accomodate Also make sure your obspy is up-to-date.
 I have encountered some
 issues with basemap and an environment variable called `PROJ_LIB`, but I haven't
 been able to reproduce the Error.